MoReFun: Past-Movement Guided Motion Representation Learning for Future Motion Prediction and Understanding: Method

 \subsection{Past Movement Guided Pretraining}

-We apply the self-reconstruction pretraining paradigm to help the model learn the spatiotemporal representation of joints in motion sequences (as shown in the left part of \cref{pipeline}(d)), which compromise three steps: 1) past motion reconstruction; 2) past motion encoding; 3) future motion reconstruction.
+We apply the self-reconstruction pretraining paradigm to help the model learn the spatiotemporal representation of joints in motion sequences (as shown in the Fig.~\ref{fig:pipepine}), which compromise two proxy tasks: 1) past motion reconstruction; 2) future motion reconstruction.
 We will introduce each step in the following.

 \paragraph{Past Motion Reconstruction} Given the past motion sequence \( \mathbf{X}^P \in \mathcal{R}^{T \times J \times K} \), we first calculate the motion velocity of each joint \( \mathbf{V} = \mathbf{X}_{2:T}^P - \mathbf{X}_{1:T-1}^P \in \mathcal{R}^{(T-1) \times J \times K} \).
 We find the threshold \( s \) in \( \mathbf{V} \) such that the \(r\)\% of the values in \( \mathbf{V} \) are greater than the threshold \( s \).
 The mask of the past motion sequence \( \mathbf{M}^P \) can be mathematically expressed as: